-- 3.1 The Localism Act 2011 requires local authorities to produce annual pay policy statements prior to the year to which they relate.
-The statement for 2017/18 is attached at Appendix 1.The council may amend its statement by resolution of Council if required during the year to which it relates.
+3.1 The Localism Act 2011 requires local authorities to produce annual pay policy statements prior to the year to which they relate.
+The statement for 2018/19 is attached at Appendix 1.The council may amend its statement by resolution of Council if required during the year to which it relates.
 Schools' staff fall outside the scope of this legislation.
-Individual governing bodies are responsible for setting and updating their own Schools' Pay Policy each year. - 3.2 Chief officers, for the purpose of this legislation, are those who report to the Chief Executive and those who report to posts reporting to the Chief Executive i.e. deputy chief officers.
+Individual governing bodies are responsible for setting and updating their own Schools' Pay Policy each year.

-- 3.3 The statement must provide a definition of lowest-paid employees adopted by the council for the purposes of the statement and it must include the council's policies relating to the remuneration of chief officers, payments to chief officers on leaving and the publication of information on the remuneration of chief officers.
+- 3.2 The guiding principles for the council's pay policy are set out in the attached statement under 'Aims'.
+The council has adopted national terms and conditions and these provide scope for local determination on grading structures and pay lines as well as the ability to negotiate on working pattern allowances. has the ability to determine its payline and grading structure and payments over and above basic pay. - 3.3 Chief officers, for the purpose of this legislation, are those who report to the Chief Executive and those who report to posts reporting to the Chief Executive i.e. deputy chief officers. - 3.4 The statement must provide a definition of lowest-paid employees adopted by the council for the purposes of the statement and it must include the council's policies relating to the remuneration of chief officers, payments to chief officers on leaving and the publication of information on the remuneration of chief officers.
 The Department for Communities and Local Government guidance, 'Openness and Accountability in Local Pay', states that Members should be offered the opportunity to vote before large salary packages are offered in respect of a new appointment.
 The Secretary of State's guidance considers the appropriate threshold to be £100,000.
 In Brighton & Hove, the Council has established an Appointment and Remuneration Panel whose advice must be sought in relation to senior salaries.
-Therefore, it is considered that there are adequate systems in place to ensure value for money. - 3.4 Supplementary Guidance published in February 2013 recommends greater scrutiny and accountability for decisions made to offer large severance packages.
+Therefore, it is considered that there are adequate systems in place to ensure value for money. - 3.5 Supplementary Guidance published in February 2013 recommends greater scrutiny and accountability for decisions made to offer large severance packages.
 Again the recommended threshold for Member involvement is set at £100,000 and states that all components of such packages e.g. pay in lieu of salary, redundancy payments, pension entitlements, holiday pay and any other fees or allowances are clearly set out.
-The attached pay policy statement provides that decisions in relation to permanent recruitment or compensation payments above the £100,000 threshold will be referred to the Appointments and Remuneration Panel for consideration and recommendation to the Chief Executive.
+The attached pay policy statement provides that decisions in relation to permanent recruitment to posts which attract a total remuneration package above the £100,000 threshold will be referred to the Appointments and Remuneration Panel for consideration and recommendation to the Chief Executive.
+The same provision is made with regard to severance packages above £100,000, with the Chief Executive having authority to agree a severance package above £100,000 where the severance package has been recommended by the Appointments and Remuneration Panel.
 All other severance packages are considered and agreed by an officer compensation panel comprising the Head of Human Resources, the Monitoring Officer and the s151 Officer (or their delegates).
 The council's external auditors are also consulted about the value for money of any potential offers to Chief Officers.
 Compensation packages in excess of £100,000 which relate to the Chief Executive will be referred to Policy, Resources & Growth Committee for approval.